swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 Be aware though that any such `static` property on a `distributed actor` always refers to whatever the property was initialized with _locally_ (in the current process). i.e. if the remote node is running a different version of the software, it may have the `MAX_ITEMS` value set to something different.
 So keep this in mind when debugging code while rolling out new versions across a cluster.
 Static properties are useful for things like constants, so feel free to use them in the same manner as you would with local-only actors.

-It is permitted, same as with local-only actors, to declare `static` methods and even `static` variables on distributed actors, although please be adviced that currently static variables are equally thread-*unsafe* as global properties and Swift Concurrency currently does not perform any checks on those.
+It is permitted, same as with local-only actors, to declare `static` methods and even `static` variables on distributed actors, although please be advised that currently static variables are equally thread-*unsafe* as global properties and Swift Concurrency currently does not perform any checks on those.

 ```swift
 // Currently allowed in Swift 5.x, but dangerous (for now)